collorg/oopg/README.md

-# A plpython trigger to insure unicity constraint with PostgreSQL table inheritance
+# A plpython trigger to insure unique constraint with PostgreSQL table inheritance

-This is an attempt to check unicity constraints in a graph of inheritance by means of a trigger.
+This is an attempt to check unique constraints in a graph of inheritance by means of a trigger.
 The trigger is written in `plpython` and is relatively slow (> 50 ms by insert or update).

-Do not use it on tables with heavy insert/update.
+THE TRIGGER DOESN'T WORK WITH UPDATE...

 <img src="https://github.com/collorg/oopg/blob/master/datastruct.png">
-Data structure used for the test.
+The database structure used to test the trigger.

 ## Dependencies
 * The trigger requires [psycopg2](http://initd.org/psycopg/) Python module.